Alexandria Wrongful Death Attorneys

 Notably, spouses and children are given priority in a wrongful death case.
 If the decedent has no children or spouses, the ability to make a claim transfers to parents, siblings, or grandparents.
 If an individual does not have family members, the executor of their estate is able to pursue economic damages.

-The most common cases our Alexandria wrongful death attorneys handle include the following:
+Common cases our Alexandria wrongful death attorneys handle include:

 When a person is killed on the job, the claim likely qualifies as a wrongful death.
 Employers are required to protect their employees with a safe work environment, proper equipment, and adequate training.
 If an employer's negligence causes the death of a worker, then the worker's family should be compensated for the loss of their loved one.